Suhani-1211/SCM-Module-2/README.md

     cd metacrafters-atm
     ```

-#### Any modifications needed to be made to files/folders
+#### Modifications Needed to Be Made to Files/Folders
 No modifications are needed for basic functionality.
-Ensure MetaMask is installed in your browser.
+Ensure MetaMask is installed and configured in your browser.
+Update the `contractAddress` in `index.js` with your deployed contract address.

-### Executing program
+### Executing the Program

-#### How to run the program
+#### How to Run the Program
 1. **Install Dependencies:**
     ```bash
     npm install
     ```
 2. **Set Up Local Blockchain:**
-    Open two additional terminals in your VS Code.
+    Open two additional terminals in your VS Code:
     - In the second terminal, start the local blockchain:
         ```bash
         npx hardhat node